Data (Use and Access) Bill [HL]

 Groups Affected

-- Customers: Increased access to their own data and improved data protection.
+- Customers: Increased access to their own data.

-- Public Authorities: New responsibilities regarding data sharing, asset registration, and data protection.
+- Public Authorities: New responsibilities for data sharing and record-keeping (national asset registers, birth/death records).

-- Researchers: Potentially easier access to data for research purposes, subject to safeguards.
+- Researchers: Potentially easier access to data for research purposes, subject to regulations.

-- Web Crawler and AI Model Operators: New requirements for compliance with UK copyright law and data transparency.
+- Web Crawler and AI Model Operators: New transparency and compliance obligations.

 Powered by nyModel